 The Scope of Service does not include responses to Request For Evidence, appeals, motions, rebuttals to proposed denials, deportation, removal, exclusion or proceedings other than those specified above.

 Upon the Attorney’s receipt of all or any portion of the flat fee as indicated in the attached receipt, the funds are the property of the Attorney and will not be placed in a trust account.
 The fact that you have paid Service Fees in advance does not affect your right to terminate the attorney-client relationship.
-If your relationship with the Attorney is terminated before the agreed legal services above have been completed, you may or may not have a right to a refund of a portion of that fee.
+If your relationship with the Attorney is terminated before the agreed legal services above have been completed, Service Provider will not refund the service fee that has been received.

 Client understand that it is responsible for government filing fees and mailing fees.
 Government filing fees include but not limited to: I-129 Filing Fee, Fraud Prevention and Detection Fees, U.S. Working Training Fess, Premium Processing Fee (optional), and H-4 Filing Fee.